CT 8

 Route 8 originally ended in Stratford, not Bridgeport.
 In Shelton, the old Route 8 turned to follow present-day Route 110 and Route 113 to US 1.
 The section of Route 110 south of 113 was numbered Route 8A.
 The old pre-freeway Route 8 between Shelton and Bridgeport was called Route 65.
 (For more information, see "Drive the original Route 8," below.)

-As plans developed to upgrade Route 8 to a freeway, its south end was relocated to downtown Bridgeport; this was done on Sept.
-27, 1951, with Routes 110 and 113 moving close to where they are now, and Route 65 being retired.
+As plans developed to upgrade Route 8 to a freeway, its south end was relocated to downtown Bridgeport; this was done on Dec.
+17, 1951, the same day the Commodore Hull Bridge opened over the Housatonic River.
+Route 110 and Route 113 moved close to where they are now (some adjustments took place circa 1963); and Route 65 was retired.
 These changes were done, in the words of the highway commissioner, to simplify the numbering pattern in the area.

 Building a freeway